Athi-Matyumza/Simple-tag-enumeration/README.md

 ---

-**Note:** The provided overview serves as a quick reference for the program structure and functionality.
-For detailed code and implementation, refer to the specific files in the project directory.

-## Acknowledgments

-- C++ standard I/O and string processing functionalities utilized.

----

 **Note:** This project was created focusing on basic file parsing and string manipulation in C++.
 It may serve as a foundational example for more complex XML parsing applications.